ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 who developed `synthetic data for testing splink
 <http://github.com/moj-analytical-services/splink_synthetic_data>`_.

-The unique elements of our work will rely on Vivarium: our synthetic data will be informed by the United States Census Burea (USCB) needs and publicly released USCB data (such as the American Communities Survey [ACS]).
+The unique elements of our work will rely on Vivarium: our simulated data will be informed by the United States Census Burea (USCB) needs and publicly released USCB data (such as the American Communities Survey [ACS]).
 By using Vivarium, we will represent some realistic